cody-sperling/Pokemon-Battle-Simulator/README.md

 Make a new program called pokemon.py that has a "Pokemon" class.
 In this program, "Pokemon" (objects of the class) will battle until only one is victorious.
 It will work similar to the Tournament program you have already created, but will read in names and elements of each Pokemon object from a file.

-Download the following data file: Pokemon.txtDownload Pokemon.txt
+Download the following data file: Pokemon.txt

 For pokemon.py you will read in the file to use the list of every Pokémon in the Pokédex, all 1025, each Pokémon is also paired with an Element.